 Diagnosis

 - Electrocardiogram.
 This test records the electrical signals your heart produces.
-It can detect irregular heart rhythms and other cardiac problems.
+It can detect irregular heart rhythms and other cardiac conditions.
 You may need to wear a portable monitor for at least a day or as long as a month.

 - Echocardiogram.
-This test uses ultrasound imaging to view the heart and look for conditions, such as valve problems, that can cause fainting.
+This test uses ultrasound imaging to view the heart and look for conditions such as valve problems that can cause fainting.

 - Exercise stress test.
 This test studies heart rhythms during exercise.
 It's usually conducted while you walk or jog on a treadmill.